HumanSignal/label-studio/docs/source/guide/ml.md

 - Check to see whether the ML backend predictions format follows the same structure as [predictions in imported pre-annotations](predictions.html).
 - Confirm that your project's label configuration matches the output produced by your ML backend.

+### The model backend fails to start or run properly
+If you see errors about missing packages in the terminal after starting your ML backend server, or in the logs, you might need to specify additional packages in the `requirements.txt` file for your ML backend.